ayda-tech/react-share-kit/README.md

 ## 🔥 Share Buttons Detault Props

-To use React-Share-Kit in your React application, import the necessary components and pass the relevant props to customize the share buttons.
+To use React-Share-Kit in your React application, import the necessary components and pass the relevant props to customize the share buttons. and every share button support this properties as attributes.
 For example:

 👨‍💻 <b>Example</b>